Moderated Vs. Unmoderated Usability Testing: Which Is The Right Method?

 Time management is of utmost importance for moderated sessions.
 Always keep the session on track by managing time efficiently.
 Allocate sufficient time for each task or scenario while ensuring you have ample time for debriefing and addressing additional questions.

-9. Capture your observations
+9. Document your observations

-Document observations, insights, and notable quotes during the session to maintain an accurate record of participant feedback.
+Closely document observations, insights, and notable quotes during the session to maintain an accurate record of participant feedback.
 Use a structured note-taking method or recording software to capture key moments.
 Make sure to share these insights from your team (especially if they participated in the same sessions) so that you can compare notes and cross check your insights.

 10. Conduct post-session debriefs